 The easy workflow, the rapid turnaround time, the long reads and the absence of capital investment for the instrument makes it an ideal primary or a complementary technique in your lab.

 About Nanopore-based typing

 Oxford Nanopore has developed a new generation of sensing technology that uses nanopores embedded in high tech electronics to perform precise molecular analysis.
 When a DNA fragment is entering a nanopore, each DNA base is disrupting the electrical field with a specific signature and can be used as a single molecule detector.
-The deconvolution of the electrical signal is done using a basecaller converting the electric signal into a DNA sequence with a FASTQ output format, similar to Illumina based sequencing.
-This FASTQ file is then imported into HLA Twin 5.0 for genotyping.
-One major advantage of Nanopore sequencing is the long reads facilitating the phasing of even long-distant SNPs resulting in fewer ambiguities.
+The deconvolution of the electrical signal is done using a basecaller converting the electric signal into a DNA sequence with a FASTQ output format This FASTQ file is then imported into NanoTYPER software for genotyping.
+One major advantage of Nanopore sequencing is the long reads facilitating the phasing of even long-distant SNPs resulting in lower number of ambiguities.

 “This technology may represent a paradigm shift similar to Luminex Technology for Antibody assessment in the early / mid 2000’s”

 “The technology is cost effective, scalable for the parallel typing of one-to-many samples, in a short period of time, providing excellent opportunities for the typing of deceased donors, elevating our matching capabilities to allow for epitope matching of these donors.”

 “We were astonished by the potential impact of this solution to enable sensitized patients to benefit from reliable epitope-based matching of deceased donors for the first time.”

 President of the Francophone Society of Histocompatibility and Immunogenetics

 Immunology and Histocompatibility Laboratory, Saint-Louis Hospital, AP-HP, Paris, France

 “Overall, Nanopore sequencing is an excellent option for the future of HLA typing methodology.“